 - Advice on how to navigate Centrelink processes or support a client through a discrimination complaint.

 - Worker training to increase the capacity of staff to respond to their clients’ social security problems.

-You can call us from anywhere in Queensland.
+Get Help Now: call us from anywhere in Queensland.

 Between 9.00am – 4.00pm on Monday, Tuesday or Friday.